renoox42/CSR-Matrix-Calculator/README.md

 <p>
   Matrices are given to the calculator in .txt files.
 The format must exactly follow the specifications below. <br><br>
   Compilation: <br>
   Navigate to the "Code" directory.
-Make sure you have Make installed.
+Make sure you have Make and a C compiler (e.g. gcc, clang) installed.
 Then simply run "make".
 This creates the executable calculator called "program". <br> <br>
   Usage: <br>
   -------------- <br>
   ./program [OPTIONS] <br>